 Research on greener aviation

-On the way to optimised approach procedures
+On the way to optimized approach procedures

 Aircraft also make noise on approach, which is often underestimated.
 A research project involving Empa has shown that it is quite possible to reduce noise during approach, to avoid particularly loud approaches and at the same time to reduce fuel consumption.
 In the future, pilots shall receive software assistance to help them better manage the complex relationships between air traffic control, flight mechanics and environmental impact.